The Housing Legal Clinic (HLC) provides free legal advice to people who are homeless, at risk of homelessness and low income earners.

 Provides free legal advice for individuals who are homeless or at risk of homelessness.

-It is a free service and provides access to specialist legal advice, financial counselling and legal representation in areas of credit, banking and finance.
-The website has listings for specific areas of help such as Motor Vehicle, Telcos, Utilities and home repossessions, going to court as well as issues related to Bad Credit History, Consumer Leases, Credit Card problems and Hardship issues.
+Is a free service and provides access to specialist legal advice, financial counselling and legal representation in areas of credit, banking and finance.

 The Telecommunications Industry Ombudsman (TIO) provides a free and independent dispute service for small business and residential consumers who have an unresolved complaint about their telephone or internet service in Australia.